 Sign-up for our email list to stay up-to-date on AIGA Seattle’s Design for Good events and initiatives!

 The inaugural year of the Changemaker Series united eight social change organizations with over forty volunteer team members to address local food challenges.
 The second year, thirty four volunteer creatives were selected to join six teams working with organizations to address homelessness challenges.
+The third series, volunteer creative teams were partnered with six organizations serving and supporting local immigrants and refugees.

 Project teams provided user experience research, new visual identities and branding materials, updated web designs, workflow applications, social media campaigns and more.
 Causes, projects and organizations have included: streamlining processes for DESC’s in-kind donations with tools and reporting; increasing readership among millennials for Real Change; advocating domestic fair trade principles with the Domestic Fair Trade Association, and partnering with Marketshare to empower immigrant entrepreneurs to create an ethnic street food market in Seattle.